ShannonIanthe/BCS-Algorithms/03_react/block01/react01description.md

 - Use an array of objects as a products collection imported from an external file.

-- Use an external component to display each single item.

-- The product component should display: product_name, price, image, 'on sale' label.
+- Every product should display: product_name, price, image, 'on sale' label (if any).

 - For the products structure you can use the follow one: